jydvm/OpenVetAI/DEPLOYMENT.md

 ### How Veterinarians Access VetScribe:

 #### First Time Setup:
-1. **Visit your VetScribe URL** (e.g., `https://yourusername.github.io/vetscribe`)
+1. **Visit your OpenVetAI URL** (e.g., `https://yourusername.github.io/openvetai`)
 2. **Bookmark the page** for easy access
-3. **Set up LM Studio connection** (one-time):
+3. **Set up Ollama connection** (one-time):
-   - Install LM Studio on their computer
+   - Install Ollama on their computer
-   - Download a model (recommended: Llama 3.1 8B)
+   - Download a model (recommended: llama3.2:1b for speed or llama3.1:8b for quality)
-   - Start the server in LM Studio
+   - Start the server: `ollama serve`
-   - Click "Test Connection" in VetScribe settings
+   - Click "Test Connection" in OpenVetAI settings
 4. **Start using immediately!**

 #### Daily Use: